Voices of the Hudson | Maurice D. Hinchey Hudson River Valley National Heritage Area

 Sing Sing Prison

 Just 25 miles north of Manhattan and along the Hudson River, the train goes right through one of the most famous prisons in America.
-If you’re on the train and look out the window, you’ll see a long stretch concrete wall and if you gaze up, the razor wire that surrounds Sing Sing prison.
+If you’re on the train and look out the window, you’ll see a long stretch of concrete wall and if you gaze up, the razor wire that surrounds Sing Sing prison.
 The prison was built in 1825 and was the filming site of many early films.
-Listen for the history of this famous prison and for more on the plans to convert a portion of this still active jail into a museum visit singsingprisonmuseum.org.
+Listen for the history of this famous prison.

 The American Revolution

-It’s 1778, two years into the Revolutionary War.
-British troops already occupy Manhattan and the lower Hudson Valley.
-Their goal?
-To control the Hudson River - split the colonies in two and stop supplies coming down the river.
-George Washington knows he needs to keep the British navy from sailing up the Hudson.
-And he knows the best place to do it.
-Listen to the audio to hear the story of West Point and how the Hudson Valley played a pivotal role in the American Revolution.
+By 1778 British troops occupied Manhattan and the lower Hudson Valley.
+Their goal was to control the Hudson River - split the colonies in two and stop supplies coming down the river.
+George Washington knows he needs to keep the British navy from sailing up the Hudson and knows the best place to do it.
+Listen to hear the story of West Point and how the Hudson Valley played a pivotal role in the American Revolution.

 Clermont and the American Revolution

 In her day, Margaret Beekman Livingston was known as a strong and capable woman.
 But no one really knew how courageous she was until she had to rebuild her family estate - literally - from the ground up.
+Margaret Beekman was the only heir to Henry Beekman who in the 1700s owned much of Dutchess County and defied British law and left everything to Margaret.
 Listen to the audio for Margaret’s story.
-More info on this site can be found at friendsofclermont.org.

 The Dutch and Enslaved Peoples in the Hudson Valley

-When Henry Hudson first sailed his ship, the Half Moon, up the Hudson River, he was looking for a new route to China for the Dutch East India Company.
-He did not find that passage but he did find a new land for the Netherlands.
-The Dutch ruled this part of the country for less than 50 years, but you can still see their influence throughout the Hudson Valley.
-Although they were known for their tolerance of ideas and religion, they also brought the first enslaved people to the Hudson Valley.
-Listen to the audio to learn about the Dutch influence and their role in bringing slavery to the Hudson Valley.
+Henry Hudson sailed his ship the Half Moon up the Hudson in 1609 looking for a new route to China for the Dutch East India Company.
+He didn't find it but did find a new land for the Netherlands.
+Known for their tolerance of ideas and religion, they also brought the first enslaved people to the region.
+Listen to learn about the Dutch influence and their role in bringing slavery to the Hudson Valley.

 Eleanor Roosevelt